Photojournalism

 Members of the GW Community Awarded Pulitzer Prizes

-Alumni and faculty from the Corcoran School of the Arts and Design won Pulitzer Prizes for their accounts of the assault on Washington on January 6, 2021.
-Many worked as video journalists and photographers for the Washington Post and Getty that day.
-Read more
+Alumni and faculty from the Corcoran School won Pulitzer Prizes for their accounts of the assault on Washington on January 6, 2021.
+Many worked as video journalists and photographers for the Washington Post that day.
+Read their stories.

 CONTACTS